Beam Park railway station: Station planning and construction

-In 2002 the London Riverside Urban Strategy proposed new stations on the Barking to Rainham railway line at Renwick Road and Beam Park (identified as CEME).
+In 2002 the London Riverside Urban Strategy proposed new stations on the Barking to Rainham railway line at Renwick Road and Beam Park (identified then as CEME).
 The London Plan published in 2004 encouraged the development of additional stations on the rail corridor.
 Havering Council identified the potential for a new station, by now called Beam Park, in 2008.
 Havering Council became promoter of the station in 2012.
 The council submitted a successful bid to the Greater London Authority in 2014 for "Rainham and Beam Park" to become a housing zone, including delivery of the station.
 In 2014 the station was included in the London Infrastructure Plan 2050 produced by the Greater London Authority, with an expected completion date of 2020 and a capital cost of £15 million.

 In December 2016 £9.6 million was awarded by the Greater London Authority to Havering Council to deliver the station.
 The station was added to Havering Council's local plan in 2016, with the intention of it being the focus of a new local centre.
 In 2017 it was expected that station construction would be complete in time for the December 2020 timetable recast.
 The Greater London Authority took over responsibility for promotion of the station from Havering Council in November 2018.
 In March 2019 Countryside agreed to provide a station building to a shell and core specification to a design by JSA Architects.
 Planning consent was issued in February 2019.
 Building work was expected to take place from December 2020.
 The new station was expected to open in May 2022.
 The Greater London Authority submitted a bid for £9.1 million to the Levelling Up Fund in May 2021 to support the construction of the station.

+In July 2024 the phasing of the development was altered by the Mayor of London agreeing a variation of the development order.
+This permitted the construction of more homes before the station is built.
+Havering Council undertook a travel survey of residents and visitors in July 2024.
+In November 2024 a planning application was submitted to Havering Council for the station buildings.